pfertyk/blog/hugo/content/articles/terraform-aws-s3-website/index.md

 The full source code for this article is available in [this repository](https://github.com/pfertyk/terraform-templates).

+> NOTE: The minimal configuration required by AWS might change over time.
+If you notice that something is missing, please let me know.
+You can keep track of all the updates applied to this post in its [history](https://github.com/pfertyk/terraform-templates/commits/main/static-website).

 ## Content of the website

 Let's start with the resources that you want to host.
 Create a directory called `content`, where you will put all the files that your static website consists of.
 The first of those files will be `index.html`: